oldgregg89/Pig-Latin/readme.md

 ## Description

-_{Takes in user input and does the following:
+_Takes in user input and does the following:
 1. For words beggining with a vowel add "way" to the end
 2. For words beggining with a consonant, move all of the consecutive consenants to the end and add "ay".
 3. If the first consonants include "qu" move "u" along with the "q".
-4. For words beggining with a y treat "y" as a consonant.
+4. For words beggining with a y treat "y" as a consonant._

-}_

 ## Setup/Installation Requirements